navinsylvester/cinephile/README.md

   2)Yaml config for customization

-  3)Filter based on imdb rating
+  3)Filter based on imdb rating alone or along with genre

-  4)Filter based on imdb rating along with genre
+  4)Ignore duplicate movie names

 Installation
 ============